SivaniVarada/PlaneSprint-Team-14/README.md

 - **User Credentials**: To access the homepage, you can use the following sample credentials: (sample@gmail.com, 12345).

 ### Contributions
-Team 14 - Pranav, Sivani, Vishnu
+Team 14 - Pranav, Sivani, Vishnu.
 We welcome contributions from the open-source community.
 If you're interested in collaborating or have any suggestions for improvements, please feel free to submit pull requests or raise issues on this repository.

 ### Get in Touch